sparrowapp-dev/sparrow-api/README.md

 1) "pnpm docker:up" command will expose the below components on respective ports, make sure you have those ports free on your system

 	- 27017 (Mongo)
-	- 6379 (Redis)
+	- 2181 (Zookeeper)
-	- 9092 (Kafka)
+	- 29092, 9092, 9101 (Kafka)

-2) Wait for a minute after running "pnpm docker:up", so that kafka can initiate properly.
+2) Wait for 3-5 minutes after running "pnpm docker:up", so that kafka can initiate properly.

 ## <a name="env-variables">📖 Env variables</a>